 Turning waste into art is a fun way to upcycle.
 For instance, broken pieces of pottery can be made into mosaic tables.
 Mercury Mosaics in Minneapolis offers beginner classes in making mosaic tables.

 Quilting is a classic way to make use of old cloth scraps and turn them into something useful and beautiful.
-Learn the basics of cutting, assembly and design with classes at places throughout the county, including Knit & Bolt, Glad Creations, Digs and the Linden Tree.
+Learn the basics of cutting, assembly and design with classes at places throughout the county, including Knit & Bolt, Glad Creations, and Digs.

 The disposable economy says, “When something’s broken, throw it in the trash and buy a new one.”
 What a waste!
 How about learning to fix your stuff instead?